marmon7/Assignment3/Assignment3.md

-# How to Create a Sudo User and Configure a Basic nginx Web Server on a Digitial Ocean Droplet
+# How to Create a Sudo User and Configure nginx on a DigitalOcean Droplet
 ## Part 1: Creating a Sudo User
 So you just created new debian droplet on Digital Ocean.
 It's best practice to have a sudo enabled user rather than working directly with the root user and disable remote SSH access to the root user.
 This is so your web